-One of the first tasks you will have when starting up on your own will be to decide whether to set up a new limited company, or become a self-employed (as a sole trader or partnership).
-Here we look at some of the differences between the the most popular business structures.
+One of the first tasks you will have when starting up your business will be to decide whether to set up a new limited company, or become self-employed.
+If you choose to go self employed, this could be either as a sole trader, or as a partner in a partnership.

 How are sole traders and limited companies taxed?

 If you are self employed (as a sole trader, or a member of an unincorporated partnership), your business profits and other personal income is taxed via the annual self assessment process.
 You cannot defer profits to future years.

 For the 2014-15 tax year, the personal allowance is £10,000 – you pay no income tax on this amount.
 You pay income tax at 20, 40, or 45%, depending on your annual profits.